 Students holding a bachelor’s degree will be eligible for admission upon completion of prerequisite coursework.

 The DPT Program will use a hybrid/low-residency delivery of its curriculum, building on Spalding University’s tradition of flexible education that meets the needs of the times.
-The lecture portion of the 110-credit curriculum will be offered online, and hands-on laboratory courses will be taught in the program’s state-of-the-art on-campus facilities in Downtown Louisville, KY.
+The lecture portion of the 110-credit curriculum will be offered online, and hands-on laboratory courses will be taught in the program’s on-campus facilities in Downtown Louisville, KY.
 Students will complete 32 weeks of full-time clinical education in physical therapy settings in metro Louisville and across the country.

 I. Admission Criteria

 Applicants for the DPT Program are required to meet or exceed the following criteria: